 Section 2.3: Terms

 The term of office is concurrent with a session of the Assembly.
-Officers may not serve more than two consecutive terms.
+Officers may not serve more than two consecutive terms in the same role.

 Section 2.4: Recalling Officers

 The Assembly may remove any officer by an affirmative vote of two-thirds of seated members.
 The Assembly then immediately elects a new officer to serve the remainder of the term.